mefellows/muxy/README.md

 ### Middleware

-Proxies implement the [Proxy](/muxy/proxy.go) interface  and register themselves via `PluginFactories.register` to be available at runtime.
+Middlewares implement the [Middleware](/muxy/middle.go) interface  and register themselves via `PluginFactories.register` to be available at runtime.
 Take a look at the [HTTP Delay](symptom/http_delay.go) for a good working example.